YourMobileGeek/100DaysOfCode2019/README.md

 * Day 43
   > Submitted the skill again after small changes.
 Not really sure if it even works.
 Its weekend again and the month is almost over, so maybe i may not be able to complete the challenge.
 Other than that, i attempted the first set of problems in the *October Easy '18* on Hackerearth.
 Solved one out of the three.
 Also, worked on the react thing too.
 Holiday today, so managed to do more than everyday.

+* Day 44
+  > Attended Devfest '18 today, so i guess i won't be failing the challenge as of today.
+But to make sure of it, i did solve one problem of hackerrank.
+Fest was good, my first ever.
+Attended some good talks by cool speakers.
+If you get a chance, listen to [the dagger](https://github.com/the-dagger) at least once.
+Other than that, i needed some speakers i needed to talk to today, but social issues.
+Tired today.